 - Lentils are high in protein and are economical.
 They come dried or canned: dried lentils require just 15-35 minutes to cook.
 When using canned lentils, be sure to drain and rinse them before adding to your recipe.

 - Beans are also economical and come dried or canned.
 Dried beans need to be soaked for a long time (4-8 hours) and then cooked for 1.5-2 hours.
 As with lentils, drain and rinse beans them before using.

-- When preparing lean meats and poultry, take the skin off and trim any excess fat before cooking.
+- Lean meat and poultry can be prepared for cooking by taking the skin off and trimming excess fat.
 When preparing fish, stick to smaller, non- predatory fish such as pickerel and mackerel.
 Try to eat a variety of different kinds of fish.
 (Make this easy by choosing differently coloured fish).
 Fish can be expensive, but you can save money by buying in bulk and cutting and freezing portions for up to six months.

 *Homemade hummus is preferred when available.
 When buying hummus at the grocery store, look for plain hummus, which will have less salt then flavoured varieties.